M-Meydan/XUnitTestBase/src/XUnitTestBase/README.NUGET.md

 - ✅ With<T>(): override mocks or inject custom test doubles
 - ✅ IntegrationTestBase<T>: lightweight base for API integration tests
 - ✅ Support for WebApplicationFactory, InMemory EF Core, and Fake Auth
-- ✅ Built-in FakeBuilder using AutoBogus for test data

 ---